CodeYourFuture/syllabus-archive/js-core-2/lesson5.md

 ## Object literals

-There are several ways to create objects - we've already used one before: it is called an `object literal`.
+There are several ways to create objects - we've already used one before: _object literals_.

 `var person = {}`

-In the example above creates an empty object is created.
+In the example above an empty object is created.
 Let's create a more sophisticated object.

 ```javascript
 var person = {